owencqueen/final_project_302/documentation.md

 ### CNN Solver
 When we began this project, we intended to explore using reinforcement learning (RL) to build a solver for the Rubik's Cube.
 However, after we started researching, we realized that developing a model using RL techniques would be far too time consuming and would require more advanced knowledge of machine learning than we possessed, or had time to learn.
 Thus, we decided that supervised learning may be the better approach due to the wider availability of Python libraries specifically for supervised rather than unsupervised learning. </br>

 After much research, we were able to develop a supervised learning model built on deep neural networks.
 This model is based on a convolutional neural network ([CNN](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53)), a type of neural network typically used for image processing.
-The inspiration for this came from a similar implementation of a [CNN for a sudoku solver](https://towardsdatascience.com/solving-sudoku-with-convolution-neural-network-keras-655ba4be3b11). </br> </br>
+The inspiration for this came from a similar implementation of a [CNN for a sudoku solver](https://towardsdatascience.com/solving-sudoku-with-convolution-neural-network-keras-655ba4be3b11). </br>

-All of the files associated with building the CNN solver are in the [cnn_solver](https://github.com/owencqueen/final_project_302/tree/master/cnn_solver) directory. </br>
+All of the files associated with building the CNN solver are in the [cnn_solver](https://github.com/owencqueen/final_project_302/tree/master/cnn_solver) directory.
+Note: another copy of solver_helpers.py is included in this file because we had trouble with importing and packages in Python. </br>

 Here is the process by which we developed this model: